thisisjoonlim/dsdocs/docs/readings/books/the-five-dysfunctions-of-a-team.md

 {: .pb-5 }

 ##### Absence of trust makes defensive behaviors and reluctant to ask for help.
-- Happens when team members are unable to be *vulnerable* and open to one another without filers.
+- Happens when team members are unable to be *vulnerable* and open to one another without filters.
 They are unwilling to admit their mistakes, fears, or needs for help.

 - Members of great teams trust one another on a fundamental, emotional level, and they are comfortable being vulnerable with each other about their weaknesses, mistakes, fears, and behaviors.